Hero image

 (1)

-This detailed and visually-appealing resource offers a complete reference point for students learning or revising knowledge of The Peasants’ Revolt of 1381.
-It contains comprehensive sections on: Overview and map; Timeline of major events Key people Involved; Causes of the uprising; Summary of major events - dates, images, descriptions, and key facts; The resource is designed to be printed onto A3, and is provided as both a PDF and a Word version (so that you can edit if you want to).
-All images used are licensed for commercial use and are cited on a separate document (included).
+This clear, detailed and visually-appealing resource offers a complete reference point for children learning about Henry VIII as a part of their history study.
+It contains comprehensive sections entitled: Overview; Times in His Life; Important Vocabulary; Henry VIII Timeline; Answers to the Important Questions; Top Ten Facts.
+The resource is designed to be printed onto A3, and is provided as both a PDF and a Word version (so that you can edit if you want to).
+All images used are licensed for commercial use.

 TandLGuruTandLGuru